October 12, 2021

 The bottom line is this: Preparing your investment portfolio with certain risks in mind could ease some concerns when the stock market hits a big bump down the road.

-When it comes to investing, however, it’s important to take the long view and not let short-term market volatility distract or take you away from your long-term goals.
+When it comes to investing, however, it’s important to take the long view and not let short-term market volatility distract you from your long-term goals.
 By staying in the game, you’re generally in a good position to reach your long-term investment goals.
 This is particularly important for those with a long time horizon to keep in mind, as they have more time to ride out the ups and downs of the market.

 While falling stock prices might be a troubling sign, you could also look at it this way: It means that stocks are essentially on sale, and there’s an opportunity to buy them at a potential bargain.